enasequence/gff3tools/docs/0003_validation_engine.md

 # Usage Guidelines

-The Validation Engine will primarily be used internally by the `GFF3FileReader` (and potentially other readers/converters in the future) to ensure data quality.
+The Validation Engine will primarily be used internally by various readers/converters to ensure data quality.

-**Integration with GFF3FileReader:**
+**Integration with Readers/Converters:**
-- The `GFF3FileReader` will be modified to instantiate and use the `ValidationEngine`.
+- Readers/converters will be modified to instantiate and use the `ValidationEngine`.
-- For each `GFF3Feature` read, the `GFF3FileReader` will pass the feature to the `ValidationEngine` for processing.
+- For each feature read, the reader/converter will pass the feature to the `ValidationEngine` for processing.
-- When an `GFF3Annotation` is completed (e.g., upon encountering a `###` directive or a change in sequence accession), the `GFF3FileReader` will notify the `ValidationEngine` to perform any final annotation-level validations.
+- When an annotation is completed (e.g., upon encountering a delimiter or a change in sequence accession), the reader/converter will notify the `ValidationEngine` to perform any final annotation-level validations.

 **Extending the Framework (Adding New Validations):**
-- **Define a Validation Rule:** New validation checks will be implemented as classes that implement a `GFF3Validation` interface.
-This interface will likely define methods such as `validateFeature(GFF3Feature feature)` and `validateAnnotation(GFF3Annotation annotation)`.
+- **Define a Validation Rule:** New validation checks will be implemented as classes that implement the `Validation` interface, typically also implementing `FeatureValidation<T>` or `AnnotationValidation<T>`.
-- **Register with the Engine:** New `GFF3Validation` implementations will be registered with the `ValidationEngine` during its initialization.
+- **Register with the Engine:** New `Validation` implementations will be registered with the `ValidationEngine` during its initialization.
 The engine will then manage their execution based on configured severities.
-- **Leverage Existing `ValidationRule` and `RuleSeverityState`:** Each specific validation within a `GFF3Validation` implementation will utilize the existing `ValidationRule` enum for identification and `RuleSeverityState.handleValidationException()` for consistent error/warning handling.
+- **Leverage Existing `ValidationRule` and `RuleSeverityState`:** Each specific validation will utilize the existing `ValidationRule` enum for identification and `RuleSeverityState.handleValidationException()` for consistent error/warning handling.

 **Configuration:**
 - The behavior of individual validation rules (e.g., `WARN` vs. `ERROR`) will continue to be managed by the `default-rule-severities.properties` file and CLI overrides, as described in `docs/0002_validation_rules.md`.
 The `ValidationEngine` will respect these configurations.